top of page

 About Us

-The GrouPsy Lab, led by Prof. Dr. Çiğdem Bağcı, is a social psychology research lab at Sabancı University.
-Our research interests include but are not limited to phenomena within intergroup relationships, such as stereotypes, prejudice, discrimination, intergroup contact, and collective action.
+The GrouPsy Lab, led by Prof. Dr. ÇiÄŸdem BaÄŸcı, is a social psychology research lab at Sabancı University.
+Our research interests include but are not limited to phenomena within intergroup relationships such as stereotypes, prejudice, discrimination, intergroup contact, collective action; environmental behaviors, and human-robot interactions.

 Through cutting-edge research, our lab aims to deepen understanding of these critical social issues and contribute to the development of interventions that promote healthy cross-group communication and foster intergroup harmony.